juiian7/ApateJS/README.md

 `Important:`
 This project is not released, it is in early development!
 Don't assume things should work ;).
 Feel free to contribute!
 Apate is designed to be a 3D engine, but mostly only tested for 2D.

+Take a look at the [Docs](https://juiian7.github.io/ApateJS/) for better insights.

 ## Introduction

 The introduction should give a basic understanding how to use Apate.